geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 [^87]: As in this Crusade each Chief was obliged to support his own troop, the leaders generally allotted a fixed stipend to each man.

 [^88]: Leopold changed his armorial bearings after the siege of Acre.
 His original shield was, six Larks Or, in a field of Azure.
 The story is that at one battle during the siege, he fought so bravely that his armour was entirely covered with blood, save his belt, which remained white.
 In commemoration of this circumstance, the Emperor assigned to him and his successors their new device, Gules, a fess Argent.

+[^89]: The sons of Esculapius may be interested to learn that this was no less a personage than Richard de Higel, Bishop of London, and the first who is mentioned as bearing the title of King’s Apothecary.
+In our degenerate days the functions of “soul-curer and body-curer” are not ordinarily thus united; but the clergy engrossed all the little learning of that semi-barbarous age, and the practice of pharmacy was not uncommon, even in the highest dignitaries.